Quade Green: College career

 As a freshman, Green posted 9.3 points and 2.7 assists per game while shooting 37.6 percent from behind the arc.
 He started 13 of the first 14 games before missing three straight games due to injury.
 He moved to a bench role after returning from injury.
 Green scored in double figures eight times in 20 games after returning.
 Green returned to Kentucky for his sophomore season despite rumors of transferring.

 On December 11, he announced he would be transferring from the University of Kentucky.
 On January 4, 2019, he was welcomed to the University of Washington basketball program.
 In January 2020 it was announced that Green was ruled academically ineligible for the winter quarter and could possibly return for the postseason.
 He averaged 11.6 points, 5.3 assists, 2.6 rebounds and 1.1 steals per game while shooting 51.4 percent from the floor and 44.7 percent from 3-point range in 15 games.

 Professional career

 Maine Celtics (2021)

 After going undrafted in the 2021 NBA draft, Green signed on October 23, 2021, with the Maine Celtics of the NBA G League.
 He was waived on December 9.

 Lakeland Magic (2021)

 On December 21, 2021, the Lakeland Magic claimed Green from the G League available player pool and played two games for the team.

 Grand Rapids Gold (2021–2022)

 On December 30, 2021, Green was acquired by the Grand Rapids Gold of the NBA G League.

-Oklahoma City Blue (2022–2023)
+Oklahoma City Blue (2022)

 On November 21, 2022, Green was acquired by the Oklahoma City Blue.
 On January 2, 2023, Green was waived.

+Centauros de Portuguesa (2023–present)

+On April 14, 2023, Green signed with Centauros de Portuguesa of the Venezuelan League.